ngkangting/CSS-Grid/README.md

 - Grid Cell

 ```
 The space between two adjacent row and two adjacent column Grid lines.
-Essentially, it is a single unit of the Grid.
+To sum up, it is a single unit of the Grid.
 ```

 - Grid Row